Åmot Municipality

 Åmot is a municipality in Innlandet county, Norway.
 It is located in the traditional district of Østerdalen.
 The administrative centre of the municipality is the village of Rena.
 Other villages in the municipality include Åsta, Osneset, and Snippen.

 The 1340 km2 municipality is the 72nd largest by area out of the 357 municipalities in Norway. Åmot is the 200th most populous municipality in Norway with a population of 4,205.
 The municipality's population density is 3.1 PD/km2 and its population has decreased by 3.7% over the previous 10-year period.

+Cultural history: In 2026, the Rena hoard, a coin hoard was found.